BuitenDeZone/EDMC_edsmquery/README.md

 The plugin will automagically query edsm for known bodies whenever you enter a known system.

+## Progressbar

+Optionally, you can enable a progress bar that will keep track how many systems EDSM already knows about and how many yet have to be scanned.

 ## Using in your plugin

 Make sure that edsmquery is in the EDMarketConnector's plugin folder.